iSteveB/iSteveB/README.md

 ## 📫 How to reach me: ...

-You can contact my through [my web site](https://stevebasse.fr "stevebasse.fr"),
+You can contact my through [my personal website](https://stevebasse.fr "stevebasse.fr"),

 Or on [LinkedIn](https://www.linkedin.com/in/steve-basse/ "LinkedIn Steve Basse")

-See ya !
+See ya !💫